futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

-considers them all not completely satisfactory either because they use concepts not currently available in today's programming languages or because they entail some imperative-style strategy - i.e. keeping track of visited nodes by somehow labelling them - that contaminates the clarity of the algorithm, makes it harder to reason about it and to proof its correctness.
+considers them all not completely satisfactory either because they use concepts not currently available in today's programming languages or because they entail some imperative-style strategy - i.e. keeping track of visited nodes by labelling them - that contaminates the clarity of the algorithm, makes it harder to reason about it and to proof its correctness.
 The solution the paper proposes is to think about graphs in a new way.